Learning Generalizable Robot Policy with Human Demonstration Video as a Prompt: CONCLUSIONS

 \section{CONCLUSIONS}

-This work fully leverages human data throughout both the representation generation and diffusion policy processing stages.
-By utilizing human videos as prompts—which provide substantially richer information than language inputs—our approach demonstrates superior performance in dexterous hand manipulation tasks.
+This work fully exploits human data across both the representation learning and diffusion-based policy stages.
+By using human videos as prompts, which provide substantially richer information than language inputs, our approach achieves superior performance on dexterous hand manipulation tasks.